QubitProducts/bamboo/README.md

 Bamboo v0.2.2 supports Marathon 0.7 (with [http_callback enabled](https://mesosphere.github.io/marathon/docs/rest-api.html#event-subscriptions)) and Mesos 0.20.x.
 Since v0.2.2, Bamboo supports both DNS and non-DNS proxy ACL rules.

+### Releases and changelog

+Since Marathon API and behaviour may change over time, espeically in this early days.
+You should expect we aim to catch up those changes, improve design and adding new features.
+We aim to maintain backwards compatibility when possible.
+Releases and changelog is maintained in the [releases page](https://github.com/QubitProducts/bamboo/releases).
+Please read them when upgrading.

 ## Deployment Guide